MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/overview-native-mode.md

 For existing Yammer networks, they will be eligible to migrate to Native Mode (coming soon) and admins can choose which mode suits their network.

-In Native Mode, all Yammer users are in Azure Active Directory (AAD), all groups are Office 365 Groups, and all files are stored in SharePoint Online.
+In Native Mode, all Yammer users are in Azure Active Directory (AAD), all groups are Microsoft 365 Groups, and all files are stored in SharePoint Online.

 A Yammer network must be in one of three modes: